 - Craft awesome accessories.
 Go the extra mile and make some awesome add-ons for your family's costumes.
 Glitter up a stick to make a wand, glue jewels on a headband, cut out a cardboard walkie-talkie, or practice your face-painting skills.

 - Pump up your breakfast.
 Start the day right with homemade pumpkin pancakes.
 They’re super easy!

 - Make some mischief.
 The night before Halloween, play some pranks on family members (short-sheet their beds or hide a fake bug in a hairbrush).

 - Yuk it up with humor.
 Tuck a Halloween riddle under your kid's breakfast plate every day until Halloween’s over.
-Try this knee-slapper to start: What does a witch put in her hair?
-Scare spray!

 - Weave a tangled web.
 Create a creepy crawler maze with yarn or crepe paper in your hallway or playroom.
 Act like a spider and work your way through it.

 - Build a something sweet.
 Try a gingerbread mansion.
 Pick up a kit, or simply use graham crackers for your walls and roof.
 Then decorate with candy corn, mini sugar pumpkins, gummy worms, and more.

 - Give ’em an earful.
 Cue up a Halloween playlist.
 Include novelty songs and spooky sounds, like a ghoulish laugh or a creepy cackle.

 - Hide…and let them seek.
 Stash a plush ghost or plastic skeleton somewhere unexpected—the kitchen cupboard, a cereal bowl where you store your dishes, or behind the shampoo in the shower.